flutter/website/platform-channels.md

 handle a single platform method, `getBatteryLevel`, so we test for that in the `call` argument.
 The implementation of this platform method simply calls the Android code we wrote in the previous step, and passes back a response for both the success and error cases using the `response` argument.
+If an unknown method is called, we report that instead.

 ```java
  @Override